An Interview with Ina Vandebroek, Associate Curator, New York Botanical Garden. As part of a new interview series for the SEB*

 Scattered over several nations?Ina Vandebroek, ‘Bush Girl’, Poetry (Isuu, 2016)

 *An interview with SEB Student committee member Kim Walker, May 2020.
 This is part of a series interviewing ethnobotanists on their career path and experiences.
-If you have someone you would like to recommend for interview, please email Kim at firstname.lastname@example.org
+To read more of these, click on the Interview/Bio category in the side panel.
+If you have someone you would like to recommend for interview, please email Kim at email@example.com